Flushing & Locking Practices

 12.2 Practice Recommendation

-• Adult inpatient:
+- Adult inpatient:

-• Not in use: lock with 0.9% sodium chloride weekly (39,90).
+Not in use: lock with 0.9% sodium chloride for injection after each use and weekly (40, 52, 97).

-• Unused lumens of multi-lumen PICC: Lumens in continuous use do not require flushing.
-However, unused lumens should be flushed with 0.9% sodium chloride at least once per day.
+Unused lumens of multi-lumen PICC: Lumens in continuous use do not require flushing.
+However, unused lumens should be flushed with 0.9% sodium chloride for injection at least once per day.
 This aligns with regular assessment and documentation of patency to prevent luminal occlusion (1).
 Potential pressure changes created by variance in pressure in an adjacent lumen may cause blood reflux into the opening of the unused lumen, for example by disconnection and connection of syringes and intravenous lines, pulsatile flushing, pulsatile intravenous pumps.

-• Adult ambulatory setting:
+- Adult ambulatory setting:

-GRADE: V
+GRADE V

-13. TUNNELED CUFFED CENTRALLY INSERTED CENTRAL CATHETERS (TC-CICC)
+13. TUNNELED CUFFED CENTRALLY INSERTED CENTRAL CATHETERS (tc-CICC)

 13.1 Summary of Evidence